cbuchner1/ccminer/README.md

 To rebuild them, you need to clone this repository and its submodules :
     git clone https://github.com/peters/curl-for-windows.git compat/curl-for-windows

-On Linux, you can use the helper ./build.sh (edit it if required)
+On Linux, you can use the helper ./build.sh (edit configure.sh and the Makefile.am if required)

-There is also an old [Tutorial for windows](http://cudamining.co.uk/url/tutorials/id/3) on [CudaMining](http://cudamining.co.uk) website.